This post has been updated.

 - DOT announced the latest TIGER recipients, with rural projects and road/bridge projects claiming a significantly larger share than past rounds of funding.

-- Congress tripled TIGER’s appropriation for the next fiscal year in the omnibus spending bill.
+- Congress tripled TIGER’s appropriation for the fiscal year 2018 in the omnibus spending bill.

 Evident in these developments is a clear shift in the type of projects selected and a stark difference of opinion among policymakers regarding TIGER’s value and its objectives.
-With its infrastructure proposal twisting in the wind, the Trump administration has used its wide authority in TIGER project selection to advance its priorities.
-This has implications not only for fulfilling the administration’s infrastructure plans, but also for the next round of TIGER funding and the program’s overall political sustainability moving forward.
+With its infrastructure proposal twisting in the wind, the Trump administration has used its broad authority in TIGER project selection to advance its priorities and has now changed the program’s name and, potentially, its objectives.
+Congress’s reaction to these changes will determine TIGER/BUILD’s future.

 TIGER’s Structure and Execution

-Established in 2009 as a part of the economic stimulus package, TIGER grants are awarded to road, rail, transit, port, or multimodal projects that aim to:
+Since its inception in 2009 as a part of the economic stimulus package, TIGER grants have been evaluated and awarded to road, rail, transit, port, or multimodal projects according to how they further these key aims:

 - Improve public health and safety;